post featured image

 4. Then step your left foot back in to center, keeping your feet slightly wider than your hips to keep tension across the band.

-Target: Gluteus medius, hip abductors and quadriceps.
+Targets: Gluteus medius, hip abductors and quadriceps.

-How to do Banded Side-to-Side Squats:
+How To Do Banded Side-to-Side Squats

 2. Step your right foot out, stretching the band as far as you can.